spryker/spryker-docs/docs/scos/user/features/202204.0/return-management-feature-overview/return-management-feature-overview.md

 The Return items can have the following states in the Order Management System (OMS):

-* *Waiting for return*: Buyer created a return, but a Back Office user has not confirmed it yet.
+* `Waiting for return`.
+A buyer created a return, but a Back Office user has not confirmed it yet.
-* *Returned*: The return has been received and confirmed by the Back Office user.
+* `Returned`.
+The return has been received and confirmed by the Back Office user.
-* *Refunded*: Back Office user has made a refund for the returned items.
+* `Refunded`.
+A Back Office user has made a refund for the returned items.
-* *Return Canceled*: The return has been canceled by a Back Office user because of the return policy or for any other reason.
+* `Return Canceled`.
+The return has been canceled by a Back Office user because of the return policy or for any other reason.
-* *Shipped to customer*: The canceled return has been shipped back to the buyer.
+* `Shipped to customer`.
+The canceled return has been shipped back to the buyer.
-* *Delivered*: Buyer has received the shipped return.
+* `Delivered`.
+A buyer has received the shipped return.
 <!---
 {% info_block infoBox "Return states on the Storefront" %}